Hypnosis for Addiction

 A Complement to Traditional Treatments

 Hypnosis might not be your first thought when you begin working through rehabilitation for addiction.
-But contrary to popular belief, addictions are not about a lack of willpower or some sort of failure as a person—there is a chemical process in your brain that drives addiction.
+But contrary to popular belief, addictions are not about a person’s lack of willpower or some sort of failure—there is a chemical process in your brain that drives addiction.
 The reality is, you may have a strong willingness to stop these detrimental behaviors—and you could be putting in the effort but still struggling with cravings and the side effects of withdrawal and recovery.
 Rehabilitation takes a solid, genuine will on the part of the addict as well as several professionally-led treatment styles to truly retrain the brain.
 Hypnosis could be the extra key you need to overcome this challenging and complex issue.

 The Science of Addiction